 the entry disc and the plug board, until it arrives at the lamp panel

-where it will lit one of the 26 lamps.
+where one of the 26 lamps will light up.

-The advantage of the use of a reflector is that it is a reciprocal
+The advantage of using a reflector is that it is a reciprocal

 operation.
-In other words: the whole process is reversible.
+In other words: the whole process is reversible or symmetrical.

 To decode an Enigma message, one would use exactly the same

-The design of the Fialka is similar to this, but has a number
+The Fialka design is similar to Enigma, but has a number

-of powerful additions.
-First of all the plug board has been
+of powerful advantages.
+First of all the plug board is

 replaced by a card reader (German: Kommutator) which greatly

 simplifies the setup procedure.
-Next, the Fialka uses 10 coding
+In addition, the card reader